1921 – 2010

 In 2006, the Government of Québec awarded him la médaille de l'Assemblée nationale du Québec.
 That same year, the Government of France presented him with the Croix de chevalier de l’Ordre national de la Légion d'honneur in recognition of his courageous service during WWII.

-Jean-Charles “Charly” Forbes passed away, on May 19, 2010 at age 89.
-Revered by the men who had served under him, he was laid to rest by the soldiers of his beloved Royal 22e Régiment.
-He was an exemplary combat leader who saw frontline service in two wars, and was recognized for outstanding leadership, valiant conduct and remarkable bravery under fire.
+Forbes was an exemplary combat leader who saw frontline service in two wars, and was recognized for outstanding leadership, valiant conduct, and remarkable bravery under fire.

 Plaque Inscription: